 You’ve probably heard that pounding the pavement for miles and miles may not be good for your joints.
-But did you know that sitting all day at the computer might actually be worse?
+However, did you know that sitting all day at the computer might be worse?

-What might you be doing right now that a) puts you at risk for arthritis, or b) makes your already-diagnosed arthritis worse?
+What might you be doing right now that puts you at risk for arthritis or makes your already-diagnosed arthritis worse?
 We’ve got the 10 most common things right here.
 If you can avoid these, you increase your odds of enjoying more comfortable movement into later life.

 Exercise helps keep your joints healthy.
 If you already have arthritis, it can also have a huge effect on pain and mobility.
 It can be difficult when you’re feeling stiff and sore, but the more you avoid your exercise routine, the more you’re likely to hurt.